 Well, then maybe…I can like, get an attenuator?

 Sure, you can get an attenuator!
 The bad news, however, is that an attenuator probably isn’t going to get you the results you’re looking for.
-For those unfamiliar, attenuators attenuate, or reduce, the power coming through your head and into your speakers.
-They let you dime your amp volume to get that cranked sound, without the cranked volume.
+For those unfamiliar, attenuators attenuate, or reduce, the power coming through your amp and into your speakers.
+They let you dime your amp volume to get that cranked sound, without the ear-shattering output.

 But if you’re thinking an attenuator will get your JCM800 putting out glorious tones at whisper volumes, you’re going to be disappointed.
 Most attenuators are meant for studio and live use, and will still put out a volume that’s too loud for home use.
 Some provide a headphones output which is handy for practice, but at their price, they just aren’t a cost-effective solution.